Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 And it’s not like you’re only getting your nutrition from ice chips because they’ll have you on IV fluids too, but I always feel like a ravening wolf after that baby is out!

-You see all of the shows with the women having a baby and they’re screaming and sweating and I just thought that was because they were doing it naturally.
+You see shows with women having a baby, and they’re screaming and sweating, and I just thought that was because they were doing it naturally and experiencing labor pain.

 While some of that is true, they were sweating because pushing is a huge workout!
 You have to hold your breath and count to 10 and contract your abs to try and get a human baby out of you.
 It’s exhausting!

-And it’s even harder with an epidural because you’re trying to engage muscles that you can’t even feel.
+And it’s worse with an epidural because you’re trying to engage muscles that you can’t even feel.

 Those mamas are the real MVPs.

 Here’s how to push during labor: Your doctor or the nurse or midwife will probably guide you through this process, but just so you’re aware, you’ll want to push at the start of every strong contraction.

 If you give birth in the hospital, the nurse will monitor your contractions on the CTG machine, and will tell you when to start.